 stall/attraction to help identify gaps.

 Compile a database of helpers' email addresses so you can keep

 in touch with them instantly if needs be.
-For our FAQs feature on
+Bear in mind data protection regulations when doing

 Don't forget to explore match funding opportunities.
 There are